Bedoya-Research-Group/River_phylogeography/README.md

 4.6 Identify outlier loci (potential paralogs) by counting SNPS (`Rscript 1a_count_snps.R`) and flagging outliers (`1b_assess_dataset.R`).
 See `config.txt` file

-## 5. PLASTOME ASSEMBLY
+## 5. PLASTOME SNP processing

 5.1. `bash getorganelle.sh`

 5.2.
-Check assemblies in Bandage

-5.3.
 Rename *.fq files (`bash files_folders_name_changes.sh`) so they can be move to a separate folder for Plastome SNP calls

-5.4.
+Not done.
+Do only is full plastomes are assembled: 5.3.
 Annotate plastomes `perl PGA/PGA.pl -r /home/abedoya/river_phylogeo/plastome/ -t assembled_plastomes/`

 ## 6. Plastid genomes SNP analysis